BuiltByWorthy/Python_StrongPasswordDetection/README.md

 # Python_StrongPasswordDetection
-Uses regular expressions to make sure the password is strong.
+Uses regular expressions to make sure that a password is strong.